 Airbus has selected twenty-four new start-ups to join its BizLab for the launch of the fourth accelerator programme, providing a platform to develop previously untapped technologies and ways of working in the aerospace sector.

 Airbus BizLab is a global aerospace business accelerator where start-ups and Airbus intrapreneurs speed up the transformation of innovative ideas into valuable businesses.
 Since its launch in 2015, Airbus BizLab has accelerated 50 start-ups and 40 internal projects, which have raised a combined €19.5 million.

-This year, Airbus BizLab also challenged startups to propose technical solutions contributing to the UN Sustainable Development Goals that Airbus is committed to.
+In 2018, Airbus BizLab also challenged start-ups to propose technical solutions contributing to the UN Sustainable Development Goals that Airbus is committed to.

-With the opening earlier this year of Airbus BizLab’s fourth site in Madrid (Spain) – after Toulouse (France), Hamburg (Germany) and Bangalore (India) – the selected firms will join a unique consolidated global network within the four sites.
-During the six-month acceleration programme, the 24 startups will receive support from an international team of experts from various fields and have access to dedicated coaching staff, networking opportunities and co-working spaces.
-Hailing from ten countries around the world, the new startups were selected out of 495 applications from 64 countries.
-One of the main criteria used in the selection process were the synergies between the startup projects and Airbus’ innovation strategy.
+With the opening earlier in the year of Airbus BizLab’s fourth site in Madrid (Spain) – after Toulouse (France), Hamburg (Germany) and Bangalore (India) – the selected firms will join a unique consolidated global network within the four sites.
+During the six-month acceleration programme, the 24 start-ups will receive support from an international team of experts from various fields and have access to dedicated coaching staff, networking opportunities and co-working spaces.
+Hailing from ten countries around the world, the new start-ups were selected out of 495 applications from 64 countries.
+One of the main criteria used in the selection process were the synergies between the start-ups’ projects and Airbus’ innovation strategy.

 Read the full article here.